-•Generative AI tools like Claude and ChatGPT are increasing privacy concerns.
+•Generative AI tools like Anthropic's Claude and OpenAI's ChatGPT are raising significant privacy concerns.

 Why it matters